cviaai/TMJ_tracking/README.md

 </p>
 <p >
-<em>Fig. 2.
-Tracking results of 3D U-Net + LSTN performance for 1 ultrasound video.
+<em>Tracking results of 3D U-Net + LSTN performance for 1 ultrasound video.
 It represents one test video with the ground truth joint trajectory (green), predictions of 3D U-Net + LSTM (blue) and their comparison.</em>
 </p>